Mathematica: A World of Numbers... and Beyond: History

-The 3000 sqft exhibition stayed at the Museum until January 1998, making it the longest running of any corporate sponsored museum exhibition.
+The 3000 sqft exhibition stayed at the museum until January 1998, making it the longest running of any corporate sponsored museum exhibition.
 Furthermore, it is the only one of the dozens of exhibitions designed by the Office of Charles and Ray Eames that is still extant.
 This original Mathematica exhibition was reassembled for display at the Alyce de Roulet Williamson Gallery at Art Center College of Design in Pasadena, California, July 30 through October 1, 2000.
+From October 6, 2001 to May 5, 2002, it was exhibited at the Exploratorium in San Francisco.

-It is now owned by and on display at the New York Hall of Science, though it currently lacks the overhead plaques with quotations from mathematicians that were part of the original installation.
+After 2004, it is now owned by and on display at the New York Hall of Science in Queens, New York, though it currently lacks the overhead plaques with quotations from mathematicians that were part of the original installation.

 Duplicates

 In November, 1961 an exact duplicate was made for Chicago's Museum of Science and Industry, where it was shown until late 1980.
-From there it was sold and relocated to the Museum of Science in Boston, Massachusetts, where it is permanently on display.
+From there it was sold and relocated to the Museum of Science in Boston, Massachusetts, where it is permanently on display in the Theater of Electricity.
 The Boston installation bears the closest resemblance to the original Eames design, including numerous overhead plaques featuring historic quotations from famous mathematicians.
 As part of a refurbishment, a graphic panel was added to supplement the original History Wall timeline, to recognize the contributions of both men and women mathematicians of the late 20th and early 21st centuries.

 A third copy was made for the IBM Pavilion at the 1964/1965 New York World's Fair.
 Subsequently, it was briefly on display in Manhattan, and was then installed in the Pacific Science Center in Seattle where it stayed until 1980.
-It was briefly re-installed in New York City at the 590 Madison Ave IBM Headquarters Building, before being moved to SciTrek in Atlanta, but that organization was shut down in 2004 due to funding cuts.
+It was briefly re-installed in New York City at the 590 Madison Avenue IBM Headquarters Building, before being moved to SciTrek in Atlanta in 1998, but that organization was shut down in 2004 due to funding cuts.
 The exhibit was then shipped to Petaluma, California to Lucia Eames, the daughter of the original designers.
-In 2015, the exhibit was acquired by the Henry Ford Museum in Dearborn, Michigan.
+In 2015, the exhibit was acquired by the Henry Ford Museum in Dearborn, Michigan, where it is now on display.

 Exhibits

 Some of the displays are minimally interactive, in that they start to operate at the push of a button.
-Other displays are motorized and run continuously, or operate automatically on a fixed cycle as long as power is supplied.
+Other displays are motorized and run continuously, or operate automatically on a fixed cycle as long as electrical power is supplied.
 The moving display elements combine with noise made by balls falling through the probability machine, to fill the exhibit space with an atmosphere of continuous activity.